henrik/octopress/source/_posts/2015-10-10-how-to-expect-to-in-elixir.markdown

     Hooray, they're both 'Cat'!
     Nay!
 Expected 'Dog' but got 'Cat' :(

-If you want another example of how this might be used, see [this `ExMachina.with` sketch](https://gist.github.com/henrik/bff879a97f7df44a8830).
+If you want another example of how this might be used, see [my `ExMachina.with` sketch](https://gist.github.com/henrik/bff879a97f7df44a8830).

 ## What is this syntax?